Minidisc (album)

 Minidisc is the first album by Gescom.
 The album was originally only released in MiniDisc format, but was later pressed to CD.
 In addition, the album has been released on bleep.com.
 The personnel for this album were Sean Booth and Rob Brown (alias Autechre), and Russell Haswell (from Or Records).

 Overview

-Minidisc was the world's first ever MiniDisc-only release and was designed to take advantage of the format's (then exclusive) zero seek time: Minidisc contains 45 pieces split into 88 tracks which are intended to be played in shuffle mode, creating a quasi-unique, aleatoric arrangement every time it is played. (a technique also used for the 1999 compact disc release Masque by the King Crimson-related ProjeKct Three.)
+Minidisc was the world's first ever MiniDisc-only release and was designed to take advantage of the format's (then exclusive) zero seek time: Minidisc contains 45 pieces split into 88 tracks which are intended to be played in shuffle mode, creating a quasi-unique, aleatoric arrangement every time it is played, a technique also used for the compact disc releases Masque by the King Crimson-related ProjeKct Three and Apollo 18 by They Might Be Giants.

 The tracks on this album reveal the influence of DSP techniques.
 Half of the album can be related to drone music or ambient music, the other half to acousmatic music or electroacoustic music.

 The release was included in Pitchfork Media's 2010 list of "ten unusual CD-era gimmicks".